24/7 call for a free consultation 212-300-5196

 • FBI – certain export control cases, especially involving sanctions

-If HSI is involved from the start, irregardless of what they say about “routine questions,” their looking at criminal prosecution.
+If HSI is involved from the start, regardless of what they say about “routine questions,” they’re looking at criminal prosecution.
 CBP handles civil stuff.
 HSI handles putting people in prison.
-Thats the diffrence.
+That’s the difference.

 But here’s the thing nobody tells you—the informal $100,000 threshold.
-Based off prosecutorial economics and actual case patterns, if the alleged duty loss or violation value is under $100K and appears unintentional, it probly stays civil.
+Based on prosecutorial economics and actual case patterns, if the alleged duty loss or violation value is under $100K and appears unintentional, it is likely to remain civil.
 Over $100K?
-Your getting serious attention.
+You’re getting serious attention.
 Over $250K?
-Your almost definately facing criminal referral to the U.S. Attorney’s Office.
+You’re almost definitely facing criminal referral to the U.S. Attorney’s Office.
 Over $1M, like the recent Indonesian jewelry company case in November 2025 involving $136 million in duty evasion?
 They want prison time.

 What you do in the first 72 hours:

 If agents show up without a warrant and ask to “have a conversation,” you have the right to politely decline and say you’ll have your attorney contact them.
 If they have a search warrant, let them execute it, but don’t answer questions beyond identifying yourself.
-Dont try to “explain” anything becuase you’ll make it worse.
+Don’t try to “explain” anything because you’ll make it worse.

-If you recieve a grand jury subpoena or target letter, you have a short window to potentially prevent charges through pre-indictment negotiation with the Assistant U.S. Attorney handling the case.
-But only with experienced counsel who knows the AUSA’s in that district.
+If you receive a grand jury subpoena or target letter, you have a short window to potentially prevent charges through pre-indictment negotiation with the Assistant U.S. Attorney handling the case.
+But only with experienced counsel who knows the AUSAs in that district.

 Which Federal Agency Is After You (And Why It Matters)

 Different agencies have different goals, different tools, and different standards for prosecution.
-Understanding who is investigating you determines you’re entire strategy.
+Understanding who is investigating you determines your entire strategy.

-Bureau of Industry and Security (BIS) enforces export controls under the Export Administration Regulations.
-BIS is primarily administrative – they want compliance programs fixed, civil penalties paid, export priveledges maybe suspended.
-They can refer cases to DOJ for criminal prosecution, but alot of BIS investigations stay civil if you cooperate and fix the violations.
-Civil penalties from BIS can reach hundreds of thousands or millions per violation, but your not going to prison.
+The Bureau of Industry and Security (BIS) enforces export controls under the Export Administration Regulations.
+BIS is primarily administrative – they want compliance programs fixed, civil penalties paid, and export privileges maybe suspended.
+They can refer cases to the DOJ for criminal prosecution, but a lot of BIS investigations stay civil if you cooperate and fix the violations.
+Civil penalties from BIS can reach hundreds of thousands or millions per violation, but you’re not going to prison.

 Office of Foreign Assets Control (OFAC) enforces U.S. sanctions programs.
-Here’s the thing—OFAC has authority to freeze your business bank accounts before any criminal charges are filed.
+Here’s the thing—OFAC has the authority to freeze your business bank accounts before any criminal charges are filed.
 They operate on a civil administrative track that runs parallel to any criminal investigation.
-So you could be negotiating with prosecutors while OFAC freezes every dollar you own, destroying you’re ability to pay for defense or keep you’re business running.
+So you could be negotiating with prosecutors while OFAC freezes every dollar you own, destroying your ability to pay for defense or keep your business running.
 This is the biggest trap nobody warns you about.
 OFAC doesn’t care about intent—strict liability.
-If you’re company did business with a sanctioned entity or individual, even unknowingly through intermediaries, OFAC can impose penalties that exceed $1 million per violation.
+If your company did business with a sanctioned entity or individual, even unknowingly through intermediaries, OFAC can impose penalties that exceed $1 million per violation.

 State Department Directorate of Defense Trade Controls (DDTC) enforces the International Traffic in Arms Regulations (ITAR).
-ITAR violations involving defense articles or defense services are taken very seriously.
-Criminal penalties under ITAR can reach up to $1 million and 10 years imprisonment per violation.
-Civil penalties from DDTC can also exceed $1 million per violation.
+ITAR violations involve defense articles (such as military equipment) or defense services (military-related assistance) and are taken very seriously.
+Criminal penalties (prison time or fines for breaking the law) under ITAR can reach up to $1 million and ten years imprisonment per violation.
+Civil penalties from DDTC (financial fines for breaking rules but not crimes) can also exceed $1 million per violation.

 Homeland Security Investigations (HSI) is the criminal investigative arm.
-When HSI leads the investigation—especially if there working with IRS-CI—your facing potential criminal charges.
-HSI investigates smuggling, duty evasion, export violations, trade-based money laundering.
-They execute search warrants, flip cooperators, build conspiracy cases.
-There goal is prosecution, not compliance.
+When an HSI leads the investigation—especially if they’re working with IRS-CI—you’re facing potential criminal charges.
+HSI investigates smuggling, duty evasion, export violations, and trade-based money laundering.
+They execute search warrants, flip cooperators, and build conspiracy cases.
+Their goal is prosecution, not compliance.

 U.S. Customs and Border Protection (CBP) is the frontline.
-They inspect shipments, assess duties, detain cargo.
+They inspect shipments, assess duties, and detain cargo.
 Most CBP activity is administrative.
 But when CBP finds something that looks intentional—systematic undervaluation, trans-shipment through third countries to hide origin, falsified documents—they refer to HSI for criminal investigation.
-The recent November 2025 case where CBP supported HSI and IRS in a trade fraud probe shows this coordination.
+The recent November 2025 case, where CBP supported HSI and IRS in a trade fraud probe, shows this coordination.

-Real talk: if CBP contacts you about “discrepancies,” that could go either way.
+If CBP contacts you about “discrepancies,” it could go either way.
 If HSI contacts you, assume criminal.
-If OFAC contacts you, assume your accounts could be frozen any day.
-If BIS contacts you, you might have a path to civil resolution if you act fast.
+If OFAC contacts you, expect frozen accounts.
+If BIS contacts you, you might resolve it civilly if you act fast.

 Lawyers You Can Trust